nazifapennstate/bmmb852/week13/README.md

 <img width="841" height="184" alt="Screenshot 2025-12-09 at 11 20 28 PM" src="https://github.com/user-attachments/assets/d6956125-b0c4-45db-b8f3-709e76ad5e02" />

+Many early chr22 genes show 0 counts in all samples, meaning these loci simply aren’t expressed in UHR or HBR.
+Farther down the matrix, some genes show higher counts in UHR than HBR, which matches what we see in the IGV coverage tracks.

 ## 5. IGV Visualisation

 <img width="1431" height="436" alt="image" src="https://github.com/user-attachments/assets/90c55a0e-334b-4fc5-a501-b0fd67cd8fd7" />